Articles for Student Brass Players

 Marcus Hissen

 Is your tuning slide too tight?
 Do you have to apply Vise-Grips whenever you want to tune your horn?
-Here is one method of loosening it up.
+Here is one simple yet effective method of loosening it up.

 Symphonic Play-Along Practicing